'I feel gutted': Victims of parade crash speak at sentencing

 Associated Press

-Victims and their family members have begun speaking at sentencing proceedings for a man convicted of killing six people when he drove his SUV through a Christmas parade in suburban Milwaukee last year.
-A jury convicted Darrell Brooks in October of 76 charges in the November 2021 crash in Waukesha.
+Victims and their family members gave emotional statements at sentencing proceedings for a man who drove his SUV through a Christmas parade in suburban Milwaukee last year, killing six people.
+A jury in October convicted Darrell Brooks of 76 charges in the November 2021 crash in Waukesha.
 He will face six mandatory life terms when Judge Jennifer Dorow sentences him Wednesday.
-Dorow set aside Tuesday for victims and their families to address Brooks.
-It marked the first time they have been allowed to confront him.
+Tuesday marked the first time victims and family members have been allowed to confront Brooks.
+Many spoke of the horrors of the crash, and the physical and emotional anguish they have continued to face.
 The mother of an 8-year-old boy who was killed told the court she feels “gutted.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.